 The Maternal, Infant, and Early Childhood Home Visiting Evaluation (MIHOPE) is the legislatively -mandated evaluation of the Maternal, Infant and Early Childhood Home Visiting program.
 The evaluation uses a randomized-control design to determine the impact of home visiting on a wide range of outcomes.

 Upon completion, the evaluation is expected to involve about 85 program sites and 5,100 families in a dozen states.
 It examines how program models operate on the local level, and describes the families that participate.
-Initial reports to Congress are anticipated in 2015, with continued follow-up through 2018.
+Reports to Congress are anticipated in 2018.

 For more information about the MIHOPE study, please visit: